Painting by Simon Dale

 Patron: Mark Padmore

-Welcome to our song festival, a celebration of the rich repertoire of classical song, held every summer over a long weekend at St. Anne's Church in Lewes
+Welcome to our song festival, a celebration of art-song which takes place in St. Anne’s Church in Lewes every July.

 Well done on putting on yet another truly fantastic festival, beautifully planned and full of very special moments.